 Windsor Castle is the oldest and largest occupied castle in the world.

-William, the Conqueror, founded the Castle in the 11th century, and since then it has been the home for 39 Monarchs.
+William, the Conqueror, built the Castle in the 11th century, and since then it has been the home for 39 Monarchs.

 The British Queen prefers to spend her weekend at this castle.